 3. Keep track of employee absences

 When it comes to dealing with employee attendance, it’s important to keep complete records.
 How to track employee absenteeism depends on what works best for you and any shift leads or supervisors who will be enforcing the attendance policy.
+One easy way to track your employees’ time is with a time clock app, which provides useful clock in/clock out notifications right away.

 Every time an absence arises, make a note of it, either in your employee timekeeping system or in an employee performance tool.
 Or, consider putting together a stand-alone spreadsheet just for tracking attendance issues.
 Without a strategy in place for how to document employee absenteeism, it may be hard to keep track of employee attendance and flag when one-off unscheduled absences start to become a pattern.